Table of Contents

 This is where punitive damages come into play.

-These aren’t your typical damages meant to cover bills.
+These aren't your typical damages meant to cover medical bills, lost wages, or property repairs.
 They are designed to punish the driver for their willful and wanton disregard for your safety—and everyone else's on the road.
-In Colorado, if a driver's actions are outrageously reckless—and drunk driving always is—we can ask a jury to award damages intended solely to make an example of them.
+In Colorado, if a driver's actions are outrageously reckless—and drunk driving always qualifies—a jury can award punitive damages intended solely to make an example of them and deter similar conduct.
+Under Colorado's modified comparative negligence standard (C.R.S. § 13-21-111), plaintiffs can recover punitive damages as long as they're not more than 50% at fault.
+Importantly, while non-economic damages are capped at $1,500,000 as of 2025, punitive damages operate under different rules and may not face the same limitations.
+Colorado's three-year statute of limitations (C.R.S. § 13-80-101) applies to these claims, making prompt legal action essential to preserve your right to seek maximum accountability.

 The Bar Is on the Hook—But the Clock Is Ticking